Divinemonk/Divinemonk/README.md

 - 🙋🏻‍♂️ Hi, I’m @Divinemonk
-- ✴️ I’m interested in hacking and cyber security
+- ✴️ I’m interested in Cyber Security & Hacking
-- 🔑 I’m currently learning 'hacking minds and brains'
+- 🔑 I’m currently learning 'H4ck1ng M1nDs & Br41Ns'
-- 🔰 I’m looking on to everything
+- 🔰 The quieter you become, the more you are able to hear...
 - 📫 h3ll0 w0rld ‽

 <!---